Scroll to content

 Other planned uses of the sports funding:

-• New resources and equipment will be ordered for PE lessons, playtimes and Sports Days.
+• New resources and equipment will be ordered for PE lessons, playtimes and Sports Day.

-• Transport to and from competitive events and tournaments.
+• Transport to and from competitive events.

 • Sports-themed activities to take place in school.